Guggenheim Partners

-Guggenheim Partners, Inc is a global investment and advisory financial services firm headquartered in New York City that engages in investment banking, asset management, capital markets services, and insurance services.
+Guggenheim Partners, Inc is an American global investment and advisory financial services firm headquartered in New York City that engages in investment banking, asset management, capital markets services, and insurance services.
 Guggenheim has approximately 2,000 employees.
 The firm has additional offices in Chicago, London, Los Angeles, and San Francisco.
 It facilitates deals in many financial and industrial sectors.

 Organization

 Guggenheim Partners was founded in 1999 in partnership with the Guggenheim family.
 Headquartered in Midtown Manhattan, it has more than US$330 billion of assets under management.
 The firm's CEO is Mark Walter.

 Guggenheim Partners provides a broad range of services across asset management and investment banking.
 Guggenheim Investment Advisors oversees about $50 billion in assets.

 Business

 Background

 Guggenheim advises clients on mergers and acquisitions, financial restructuring, capital structure and capital raising, and on other strategic and financial transactions.
 The firm advises corporate clients, family offices, governments, and special committees of Boards of Directors.
 The firm’s transactions range across industries including consumer and retail, energy, financial institutions, healthcare, industrials, technology, and media and telecommunications.